-For help setting up a MultiConnect[®] Conduit[TM] to send data to and from an mDot, refer to Related Documentation.
+For help setting up a Conduit to send data to and from an mDot, refer to Related Documentation.

-Chapter 3 - FOTA Overview
+Chapter 3 - FOTA (FUOTA) Overview

-This requires mDot firmware Version 3.1 or higher and a MultiConnect[®] Conduit[TM] with AEP 1.6 or higher.
+This requires mDot firmware Version 3.1 or higher and a Conduit® with AEP (mPower) 1.6 or higher.

-Firmware Over-the-Air (FOTA) is a way to upgrade the mDot using multicast and file fragmentation packages defined in the LoRaWAN specification (still in review).
-FOTA allows the Conduit to update the firmware on many mDots at once using multicast and error correction packets.
+Firmware Over the Air (FOTA) also known as Firmware Upgrade Over the Air (FUOTA) is a way to upgrade Dot end devices using multicast and file fragmentation packages defined in the LoRaWAN specification.
+FOTA allows the Conduit to update the firmware on many Dots at once using multicast and error correction packets.
 FOTA is still in its early stages of revision and does have potential problems, which are included in this topic.